jupytercalpoly/team-spirit/profiles/reese.md

 ### Interests

-- Trail running / being outside
+- Trail running, hiking, and being outside
 - Cooking
 - Drawing and watercolors
 - Building and fixing things